Skip to Main Content

 • RAiD (Research Activity Identifier)

 In addition to functioning as a stable reference link, each PID is associated with an online record that holds a variety of descriptive information about the referenced individual, object, or entity.
 Thus, it prevents ambiguity or confusion and is especially useful in reporting and identifying connections.
-More information about PIDs is available in the video below.
+The image below illustrates how PIDs optimize scholarly communication in the research lifecycle.
+The video at the bottom provides further information about PIDs.

 This guide aims to provide an introduction to PIDs commonly used in scholarly communication.
 If you have any questions, feel free to contact the Center for Digital Scholarship.